Subtraction in Excel (Table of Content)

 Introduction to Subtraction in Excel

 Subtraction means you are taking something away from a group.
 As per mathematics, there are three parts to the subtraction equation.

 e.g. In problem 6 – 4 = 2, the number 6 is called as the minuend, the number 4 is called subtrahend, and the number 2 is the difference.

 Currently, there is no specific or inbuilt universal Subtraction function or formula in excel; to perform a subtraction between two numbers, you have to use the dash (-) or minus sign symbol, which is a subtraction sign or arithmetic operators to subtract between two numbers.

 Below mentioned arithmetic operators are used to perform the calculation in excel.

 With the help of the dash (-) symbol, you can quickly subtract between numbers, cells, entire rows, and columns.

-Subtraction is the opposite to the addition process.
+Subtraction is the opposite of the addition process.
 It is an operation performed on a pair of numbers in order to obtain or derive a difference between two numbers.

 The SUM function is also helpful in Subtraction, where it subtracts all the numbers given as a range of values in arguments and returns the desired output.

 How to do Subtraction between Numbers and other Values in Excel